localvoid/ivi/packages/ivi/README.md

 ]
 ```

-In the example above, when `conditional` expression goes from a text to a hole
-and vice versa, `StatefulComponent` will preserve its internal state.
+In the example above, when `conditional` expression goes from a text to a hole and vice versa, `StatefulComponent` will preserve its internal state.

-When array grows or shrinks in size, stateful nodes will be removed and created
+When array grows or shrinks in size, stateful nodes will be created or removed at the end of an array.
-at the end.

 #### Dynamic Lists

-Dynamic lists that map stateless nodes onto a stateful ones is not an
-optimization technique.
-It is used to correctly preserve components state, custom DOM elements state, CSS animations state, etc.

-Stateless nodes are mapped onto their stateful nodes by their unique key
-`getKey()`, dynamic lists shouldn't have any duplicated keys.
+In ivi, you can render lists of items using a `map()` function that loops through an array of data and returns a list of elements.
+However, when list is
+updated, it is important to correctly map rendered items onto their stateful views.
+This means that if an item is rendered as a component that has internal state that could change as a result of user actions or external events, item should be always mapped onto the same component instance.

+To render dynamic lists, ivi provides a `List()` function.

 ```ts
 function List<E, K>(